makersacademy/airport_challenge/USERSTORIES.md

 plane | take_off

 **Notes:**
 Decided to create a new module Weather as weather did not need instances to be created, it just needed a method to test whether it was stormy or not.
 Created the #self.stormy? method which randomly generates a number from 0 - 9.
 If the number is less than 1 the weather is considered to be stormy.
-Incorporated this into the #take_off method of plane by creating a method #safe.
-Have just realised that I didn't need to do this though.
+Incorporated this into the #take_off method of plane by creating a method #safe. safe will evaluate to an error if the weather is stormy, or true if not.

 ```